MANAGEMENT AND ACCOUNTING WEB

 University of South Florida, Summer 2002

-In this article, the author addresses the important role that Frederick Taylor played in the scientific management movement and the development of cost accounting.
+In this article, Cooper addresses the important role that Frederick Taylor played in the scientific management movement and the development of cost accounting.
 Although Taylor’s standard costing systems theory applied very well to the workforce over a century ago, the assumptions underlying Taylor's system are quite different from the assumptions underlying modern cost management.

 There is no doubt that cost management systems are undergoing a revolution in thought and practice.
 Much of this change is due to the recent changes in manufacturing technology, international competition, and philosophy.
 As a result, cost management systems are changing as well.
 New concepts and procedures, such as activity-based costing and just in time, have been introduced, and many traditional approaches have been challenged.